Aromzyy/Suppler/README.md

 # Suppler: Skin Condition Classifier

 Welcome to Suppler, a user-friendly interface designed to make skin condition diagnosis more accessible and straightforward using the power of machine learning.
-This application utilizes a sophisticated model that classifies common skin conditions, offering insights to users who might be seeking an initial understanding of their symptoms.
+This application utilizes a MObileNet-V2model that classifies common skin conditions, offering insights to users who might be seeking an initial understanding of their symptoms.

 ## Getting Started